drawk-cab/picon/README.md

-# astropicon
+# picon

+(Formerly astropicon)

-Display 8x8 icons on an Astro-Pi or Unicorn-Pi based on sensor values and APIs
+Display 8x8 icons on an Astro-Pi / Sense HAT based on sensor values and APIs

 ## Dependencies